Ray Grimes: Record season (1922)

+Post-athletic career

+After retiring from baseball, Grimes settled in Minerva, Ohio, where he raised his family.
+He worked at the Cronin China Company.

+Personal life and demise

-Grimes was the twin brother of second baseman Roy Grimes, who played briefly for the New York Giants in 1920, and also was the father of Oscar Grimes, an infielder who played with the Cleveland Indians, New York Yankees, and Philadelphia Athletics between 1938 and 1946.
-Grimes died of a heart ailment in Minerva, Ohio, at age 59.
+Ray Grimes was the father of Oscar Grimes, an infielder who played with the Cleveland Indians, New York Yankees, and Philadelphia Athletics between 1938 and 1946.

+Grimes died of a heart ailment at age 59 while at work at the Cronin China Company.